Macronutrients: What They Are & How To Track Them

 What are macronutrients?

 Macronutrients — or “macros” — are the nutrients your body needs on a daily basis to function properly.
 They can be broken down into three main types: proteins, carbohydrates, and fats.
-Whilst they are all vital in providing your body with energy, they each play a different role in doing so.
+Whilst they are all vital in providing your body with energy, they each play a different role.

 What does each macronutrient do?